Tired of Having to Change Your Food Choices and Suffering all the Time Just to Lose a Few Pounds?

-In fact a recent paper published in The American Journal of Physiology - Endocrinology and Metabolism has reported that the unique technique in Eat Stop Eat can result in a 700% increase in fat burning.
+In fact a recent paper published in The American Journal of Physiology - Endocrinology and Metabolism has reported that the unique technique you'll discover below can result in a 700% increase in fat burning.

 Think about this for a moment – this isn't some wild claim made by some actor pretending to be a doctor – it's the exact finding from a peer-reviewed research paper that was specifically studying the EXACT eating recommendations found within Eat Stop Eat...

 And this is just one of the hundreds of studies that support this style of eating as an effective way to increase fat burning.

 In fact, after trying this simple weight loss strategy, I'm willing to bet that you will tell your friends and family that it is the easiest to understand, most flexible diet plan you've ever seen.

 And I'm willing to bet you also say it's the most effortless fat loss you've ever experienced.